-Please note that simplified modeling techniques and assumptions were used to produce the results of this analysis, which include estimating purchasing power benefits for current and future retirees and beneficiaries, including for people who are expected to become members of CalSTRS in the future and then retire and ultimately receive a purchasing power benefit.
+Please note that certain simplified modeling techniques and assumptions were used to produce the results of this analysis, which include estimating purchasing power benefits for current and future retirees and beneficiaries, including for people who are expected to become members of CalSTRS in the future and then retire and ultimately receive a purchasing power benefit.
 We believe these techniques are reasonable for purposes of this analysis (i.e., determining the sufficiency of the purchasing power between 80% and 85% levels) but may need to be modified if the purpose of the analysis is expanded beyond these levels.

-The actuarial assumptions and methods are the same as those used in the June 30, 2017 DB Program valuation, except for the following modifications:
+The actuarial assumptions and methods have been updated since the last analysis and were adopted by the Teachers' Retirement Board in January 2020.
+They are the same as those used in the June 30, 2019 DB Program valuation, except for the following modifications:

-- Participant Data Actual purchasing power benefits for existing retirees and beneficiaries was not provided, so they were estimated based on historical CPI information provided by CalSTRS. - New Entrants The projection of future purchasing power benefits includes anticipated new active members replacing those active members who are expected to leave active employment each year. - Equilibrium After 50 years, the population receiving purchasing power benefits is assumed to reach an equilibrium; that is, expected deaths from the group are replaced by the same number of new retirees eligible for the benefit.
+- Participant Data Actual purchasing power benefits for existing retirees and beneficiaries was not provided, so they were estimated based on historical CPI information provided by CalSTRS. - Historical Benefit Increases In the calculation of an individual's purchasing power benefit, the only previous post-retirement increases (outside of purchasing power benefits) are assumed to have been the 2% annual benefit adjustments.
+Certain retiree benefit increases that occurred in 2000 and 2001, such as the minimum guaranteed benefit and the ad-hoc COLA under AB 429, are treated as separate benefits with an effective date of the date of the increase.
+For current and future retirees, only the 2% annual benefit adjustment is assumed to occur in the future. - New Entrants The projection of future purchasing power benefits includes anticipated new active members replacing those active members who are expected to leave active employment each year. - Equilibrium After 50 years, the population receiving purchasing power benefits is assumed to reach an equilibrium; that is, expected deaths from the group are replaced by the same number of new retirees eligible for the benefit.
 This is reflected in the projection with an increase in the purchasing power benefits paid of 3.50% each year starting in 50 years.
-This increase is equivalent to the assumed annual increase in pay and therefore the annual increase in the average DB Program benefit. - Mortality Improvement After 50 years, the mortality of the retired population is assumed to improve over current levels; that is, retirees and beneficiaries are assumed to live longer.
-This is reflected in an annual increase in purchasing power benefits of 0.25%, in addition to the 3.50% increase described above. - Form of Payment Adjustment In the DB Program valuation, all members who have not yet retired are assumed to receive their benefit in the unmodified (member's life only) form upon retirement.
+This increase is equivalent to the assumed annual increase in payroll and therefore the annual increase in the average DB Program benefit. - Mortality Improvement After 50 years, the mortality of the retired population is assumed to improve over current levels; that is, retirees and beneficiaries are assumed to live longer.
+This is reflected in an annual increase in purchasing power benefits of 0.25%, in addition to the 3.50% increase described above.
+Note that prior to 50 years, a projection scale is included with the base mortality assumptions to reflect expected future mortality improvement. - Form of Payment Adjustment In the DB Program valuation, all members who have not yet retired are assumed to receive their benefit in the unmodified (member's life only) form upon retirement.
 Since optional forms are assumed to be reduced on an actuarial equivalent basis, this assumption does not have a material impact on the DB Program valuation.
 However, this is not true for the actuarial projection of the SBMA.
 The value of a purchasing power benefit with a survivor continuance and an actuarial reduction made on the basis of the DB Program is usually greater than the value of a purchasing power benefit under the unmodified form.
-We have increased the projected purchasing power benefits for future retirements by 18.9% to account for the increased value of optional forms of payment.
-Similar to the DB Program, we have used the actual form of payment elected for current retirees and beneficiaries. - School Lands Revenue The projection does not assume any additional revenues from school lands in the future.
-Currently this makes up less than 1% of the total contributions received by the SBMA.
-If this were included, it would not materially impact the results of the actuarial projection.
+We have increased the projected purchasing power benefits for future retirements by 19.3% to account for the increased value of optional forms of payment.
+Similar to the DB Program, we have used the actual form of payment elected for current retirees and beneficiaries.